How to survive secondary school as a parent

 I’m way more laid back

 At primary school, I would quiz my child endlessly on what she’d done that day.
 I’d join in with her homework, make sure she handed it in on time, and ask for feedback.
-I honestly can’t do that any more.
+I honestly can’t do that anymore.
 How any year 7 student keeps on top of the list of everything that’s going on in their lives is beyond me.
 I’ve had to let most of it go.
 And in turn, she has picked up the slack where it’s important, and takes it on the chin if she gets things wrong.
 Perhaps it’s the natural move towards independence, where parents give up under the pressure, just as children are ready to take more on.
+Certainly secondary school consequences carry much more weight with your kids than parental sanctions do, so my tip is to let them find their own way on this one.

 I pick my battles

-I used to be such a control freak.
+On that note, I used to be such a control freak.
 I needed to be the perfect parent; I needed my kids to turn out perfectly where I had failed.
 I was on it relentlessly, all the time.
 I am so not on it any more.
 I let school take some of the strain.
 If I can get my daughter to school on time, with everything she needs, and her teeth brushed, I’m very happy for school to lock horns with her over last night’s makeup and late homework.
 I allow pink hair, crop tops and phones in bedrooms – all things I swore I’d never do before I had a teen.
-But then I was adamant I’d never give my baby a bottle or a dummy before I had her, and we all know how those kind of vows turn out!
+But then I was adamant I’d never give my baby a bottle or a dummy before I had her, and we all know how that one turns out!

 Secondary school is the biggest parental learning curve I’ve ever been on, and makes primary look like a walk in the park.
 For the first time in my life I’m totally winging it every day.
 And I swear we’re all happier for it.